IBM/AdaMML/README.md

-# AdaMML: Adaptive Multi-Modal Learning forEfficient Video Recognition
+# AdaMML: Adaptive Multi-Modal Learning for Efficient Video Recognition

 This is the official reference codes for AdaMML.